 Shopping mid-morning and at lunch time was a bit hectic with crowds, but it gave us all a chance to linger on our own for a while - and photograph the Quadrilatero to our heart's content.

-We absolutely recommend Taste Bologna.
+We highly recommend Taste Bologna.
 Unlike some other food tours that are day trips outside of Bologna, this tour is walking tour within the city — a great way to experience Bologna and a bucket list item for sure.
 Sara did a great job at introducing us to the highlights of Bolognese food, and the merchants we met along the way really know their food.
 I was struck by their passion for creating it, carving it, presenting it, eating it, and most importantly sharing it.
-The tour was so much fun, and walking through the scenic historic parts of the city just added to the flavor of the tour.
+The tour was fun and informative, and walking through the scenic historic parts of the city just added to the flavor of the tour.
 We can't think of a better way to spend a few hours with new friends than enjoying local delicacies over a few bottles of wine!

 We were excited to have been introduced to the Bologna food scene through Andrea and Sara as guests of Taste Bologna.
 All delicious opinions are our own based on our first hand experience.
 Prego! :-)